 Four-day camp to Mt.
 Cook.

-Biennial outdoor education camp for Years 5 and 6 at Berwick, an outdoor education facility on the outskirts of Dunedin.
+A biennial outdoor education camp for Years 5 and 6 is held at Berwick, an outdoor education facility on the outskirts of Dunedin.

-In addition to the above Year-level camps, students have several other outdoor education opportunities through curriculum-based field-trips with subjects such as Biology, Geography and Social Studies, and through the Tramping Club and the Duke of Edinburgh’s Hillary Award Scheme.
+In addition to the above Year-level camps, students have several other outdoor education opportunities through curriculum-based field-trips with subjects such as Biology, Geography and Social Studies, and through the Duke of Edinburgh’s Hillary Award Scheme.